 The Emerging Markets Core Equity Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Portfolio shares are held in a taxable account.
-These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Emerging Markets Core Equity Portfolio's performance.
-During the most recent fiscal year, the Emerging Markets Core Equity Portfolio's portfolio turnover rate was 4% of the average value of its investment portfolio.
+These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Portfolio's performance.
+During the most recent fiscal year, the Portfolio's portfolio turnover rate was 15% of the average value of its investment portfolio.

-The Emerging Markets Core Equity Portfolio purchases a broad and diverse group of securities associated with emerging markets, which may include frontier markets (emerging market countries in an earlier stage of development), authorized for investment by Dimensional Fund Advisors LP's (the "Advisor") Investment Committee ("Approved Markets"), with a greater emphasis on small capitalization, value, and/or high profitability companies.
-The Portfolio's increased exposure to small capitalization, value, and/or high profitability companies may be achieved by decreasing the allocation of the Portfolio's assets to the largest growth or low profitability companies, which would result in a greater weight allocation to small capitalization, value, and/or high profitability companies.
-An equity issuer is considered a growth company primarily because it has a high price in relation to its book value.
-Securities are considered value stocks primarily because a company's shares have a low price in relation to their book value.
-In assessing growth and value, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
-In assessing profitability, the Advisor may consider different ratios, such as that of earnings or profits from operations relative to book value or assets.
-The criteria the Advisor uses for assessing growth, value, or profitability are subject to change from time to time.
-The Advisor may also adjust the representation in the Emerging Markets Core Equity Portfolio of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, size, value, profitability, investment characteristics, the Advisor may consider ratios such as recent changes in assets or book value scaled by assets or book value.
-The criteria the Advisor uses for assessing a company's investment characteristics, to change from time to time.
-The Advisor may also adjust the representation in the Portfolio of an eligible company, or exclude a company is investment characteristics, the Advisor may consider ratios such as recent changes in assets or book value scaled by assets or book value.
-The criteria the Advisor uses for assessing a company's investment characteristics, or book value.
-The criteria the Advisor may also adjust the representation in the Portfolio of an eligible company, or exclude a company, that the Advisor believes to be negatively impacted by environmental, social or governance factors (including accounting practices and shareholder rights) to a greater degree relative to other issuers.
+The Emerging Markets Core Equity Portfolio purchases a broad and diverse group of securities associated with emerging markets, which may include frontier markets (emerging market countries in an earlier stage of development), authorized for investment by Dimensional Fund Advisors LP's (the "Advisor") Investment Committee ("Approved Markets").
+The Portfolio invests in companies of all sizes, with increased exposure to smaller capitalization, lower relative price, and higher profitability companies.
+The Portfolio's increased exposure to smaller capitalization, lower relative price, and higher profitability companies may be achieved by decreasing the allocation of the Portfolio's assets to larger capitalization, higher relative price, or lower profitability companies.
+An equity issuer is considered to have a high relative price (i.e., a growth stock) primarily because it has a high price in relation to its book value.
+An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
+In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
+In assessing profitability, the Advisor considers different ratios, such as that of earnings or profits from operations relative to book value or assets.
+The criteria the Advisor uses for assessing relative price and profitability are subject to change from time to time.
+The Advisor may also adjust the representation in the Portfolio of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, size, relative price, profitability, investment characteristics, and other factors that the Advisor determines to be appropriate.
+In assessing a company's investment characteristics, the Advisor considers ratios such as recent changes in assets divided by total assets.
+The criteria the Advisor uses for assessing a company's investment characteristics are subject to change from time to time.